Finiteness properties of Subgroups of Houghton Groups of full Hirsch length: Subgroups of full Hirsch length

 By Lemma \ref{lem:structureofkfin}, $L$ has full Hirsch length. \end{proof} Now that we have imposed a condition on the orbits of our $G\le H_n$, we will impose (at the cost of replacing $G$ by a finite index subgroup) a further restriction relating to the possible translation lengths.
 We first deal with $n\geq 3$.

 \begin{definition} Let $n\in \{2, 3, 4,\ldots\}$.
-We shall say that $G\le H_n$ is a \emph{level} subgroup if one of the following holds: \begin{enumerate}[(i)] \item $n \geq 3$ and for each $g\in G$ and each pair $i\ne j$ of elements of $\{1,\dots,n\}$, there exists $y\in G$ such that $y$ and $g$ have the same translation component on the $j$th ray and $y$ has translation component zero on the $i$th ray or, \item $n=2$ and for every $p \in \Ra_2$, $G_p G_{\textit{fin}}$ is either equal to $G$ or to $G_{\textit{fin}}$. \end{enumerate}
+We shall say that $G\le H_n$ is a \emph{level} subgroup if one of the following holds: \begin{enumerate}[(i)] \item $n \geq 3$ and for each $g\in G$ and each pair $i\ne j$ of elements of $\{1,\ldots,n\}$, there exists $y\in G$ such that $y$ and $g$ have the same translation component on the $j$th ray and $y$ has translation component zero on the $i$th ray or, \item $n=2$ and for every $p \in \Ra_2$, $G_p \gfin$ is either equal to $G$ or to $\gfin$. \end{enumerate}

-Moreover, we shall say that $G$ is a \emph{congruence-lifting subgroup} if there is an integer $m\ge1$ such that $G$ maps to $(\Z/m\Z)^{n-1}$ under the natural map.
+Let $\pi$ denote the natural surjective map from $H_n$ to $\Z^{n-1}$.
+If $\pi(G)=(m\Z)^{n-1}$ for some integer $m\ge 1$, then we shall say that $G$ is a \emph{congruence-lifting subgroup}.
 That is, $G$ maps to a congruence subgroup of the abelianisation. \end{definition}

 \begin{remark} It is easy to see that for $n=2$, any subgroup of full Hirsch length is a congruence-lifting subgroup.
-It also transpires that for $n \geq 3$, if $G$ is any level subgroup then $G_p \gfin = G$, Proposition~\ref{6.1}. \end{remark}
+It also transpires that for $n \geq 3$, if $G$ is any level subgroup then $G_p \gfin = G$, by Proposition~\ref{6.1}. \end{remark}

 The following is straightforward.